Univ-Wyo-Education/S21-4010/Lect/06/Lect-06.md

 ## News

-2. We have a number of successfully funded companies based on Crypto Offerings.
-"Pocket Full of Quarters" for example.
+1. Kenya, Nigeria, Uganda and South Africa - Two years ago they were starting to use "crypto" based coins.
+Today it is over 20% of all e-commerce in these countries.
+A good deal of this is driven by 0 touch transactions.
-3. Kenya, Nigeria, Uganda and South Africa - A year ago they were starting to use "crypto" based coins.
-Today it is over 10% of all e-commerce in these conuntries.
+2. Ethereum is being used by Reddit to improve scaling and distribution.
 4. Nairobi, South Africa, Malta, Reunion have implemented crypto-friendly laws.
+Today we see cashless systems and transactions appearing in these countries.

 ## Merkle Trees